Ideas to help your child play and learn

 Drawing and painting

 Use crayons, felt tips or powder paint.
-You can make powder paint thicker by adding washing-up liquid and water.

 Use socks and envelopes to make hand puppets.
 Draw faces on them or stick things on to make your own characters.
 Get the puppets to "talk" to each other, or to you and your child.